MicrosoftDocs/learn/learn-pr/nvidia/setup-and-configuration-of-a-nvidia-deepstream-development-environment/includes/5-modifying-the-deepstream-reference-application-samples.md

 Now that we can run the DeepStream reference applications, we now look at how to modify these samples for different behavior.

 1. Let's start by viewing the structure of the sample configuration in a text editor.
-We'll make a copy of the sample configuration used in the previous section and look take a look at areas to modify using the the commands below:
+We'll make a copy of the sample configuration used in the previous section and examine areas to modify using the commands below:

     ```
     cd /opt/nvidia/deepstream/deepstream-6.0/samples/configs/deepstream-app